opengovsg/FormSG/docs/DEPLOYMENT_SETUP.md

 #### Webhooks and SingPass/CorpPass for Storage Mode

-If this feature is enabled, storage mode forms will support posting encrypted form submissions to a REST API supplied by the form creator.
+Form admins can configure their Storage mode forms to POST encrypted form submissions to a REST API supplied by the form creator.
 The [FormSG SDK](https://github.com/opengovsg/formsg-javascript-sdk) can then be used to verify the signed posted data and decrypt the encrypted submission contained within.

-If this feature is enabled, storage mode forms will also support authentication via SingPass or CorpPass.
+These environment variables also allow Storage mode forms to support authentication via SingPass or CorpPass.
 Note that this also requires [SingPass/CorpPass and MyInfo](#singpasscorppass-and-myinfo) to be enabled.

 | Variable             | Description                                                           |
 | :------------------- | --------------------------------------------------------------------- |